-In fact, many problems related to reachability are hard in temporal graph, even when their classical analogs are polynomial time solvable -- see, for instance, the seminal paper by Kempe, Kleinberg, and Kumar on $k$-disjoint temporal paths~\cite{KKK02} and many further examples appearing in more recent works~\cite{Akr+17, CCMP20, waiting-time, minimization, separators, diameter, EMMZ21}).
+In fact, many problems related to reachability are hard in temporal graphs, even when their classical analogs are polynomial time solvable --- see, for instance, the seminal paper by \textcite{KKK02} on $k$-disjoint temporal paths (and many further examples appearing in more recent works~\cite{Akr+17, CCMP20, waiting-time, minimization, separators, diameter, EMMZ21}).
 As observed by~\textcite{BF03}, the fact that \emph{(temporally) connected components} do not form equivalence classes and intersect in non trivial ways implies, among other consequences, that finding one of maximum size is NP-hard.

 \paragraph*{Random Models of Temporal Graphs.} One of the most important tools in (static) network theory are random network models~\cite{newman2003structure}.
 They allow reproducing characteristics of real networks and studying their statistical properties.
 The random perspective enables prediction of properties, anomaly detection, identification of phase transitions, and other conclusions about the nature of typical networks.

 The cornerstone of random network theory is the \ER{} random graph model~\cite{NetworkScience}.
 It has proven tremen\-dously useful as a source of insight into the structure of networks \cite{newman2018networks}.
 An \ER{} random graph $G_{n,p}$ is obtained by placing an edge between each distinct pair of~$n$~vertices \footnote{We use the terms \emph{vertex} and \emph{node} interchangeably.} independently with probability $p$.
 The study of this model was sparked by a series of seminal papers published by Erd\H{o}s and R\'{e}nyi starting in~1959~\cite{erdHos1959random, ER60-evolution, erdHos1961strength, erdHos1966existence}.
 Since then, an important number of articles and books have been devoted to this model.
 These results laid a solid foundation for the development of other models of more practical interest, including the configuration model \cite{molloy1995critical, molloy1998size, newman2001random}, the small-world model \cite{watts1998collective}, and the preferential attachment model \cite{barabasi1999emergence}.